esenka/wisiwyg/README.md

 run your code from localhost so that the camera works

-#updates 22.11.2020
+# updates 22.11.2020

-attnGAN connected to the labels and charRNN generated. every character is logged to console.
+attnGAN connected to the labels and charRNN generated. !every character is logged to console. canvas size made bigger to house both screens in new io.socket added

+# how to use runway
+open Runway ML and run the model attnGAN LOCALLY with the input being HTTP run the sketch.js file in atom server. it works!

 things left:
 -final export version (combining text & image)